SPengLiang/SUDO/README.md

 # Intro

 This is the training code for *SUDO: Enhancing Text-to-Image Diffusion Models with Self-Supervised Direct Preference Optimization*.
-It is based on [Diffusion-DPO](https://arxiv.org/abs/2311.12908), thanks for the great work!
+We will provide pre-trained models soon.
+This repository is based on [Diffusion-DPO](https://arxiv.org/abs/2311.12908), thanks for the great work!

-# Model Checkpoints

-We provide the pre-trained SD 1.5 model at.

 # Setup